Preparation for Education and Training

 Admission to the PGCE award will be open to both new applicants to teaching and in-service teachers, trainers and tutors in adult, community, work-based and further education and the wider Further Education and Skills Sector, who, at the time of starting the scheme meet the following entry requirements:

 - An honours degree or equivalent (sufficient credits at appropriate levels 4,5,6)

 - A Level 3 (QCF) qualification in their teaching subject specialism.
 Under exceptional circumstances some entrants may hold a relevant vocational qualification of at least the level above that of their learners.

 - Five GCSEs at Grade C and above, or equivalent, to include English.
-Applicants who do not have English as a GCSE will be required to successfully achieve the University’s diagnostic test prior to entry to the programme.

 - The ability to communicate fluently, accurately and effectively in professional spoken English (IELTS 7.5 or equivalent).